Waste Reduction Drop-Off Days and Special Events

 - The containers should be clear of rust, bulges, dents or leaks.

 - Never pour of flush household hazardous waste materials down the drain.
 Chemicals can corrode pipes and cause issues at the Wastewater Treatment Facility.

 The Leaf and Yard Depots are now closed for the season.

 Due to increased volumes of yard waste and anticipated continued demand, we will be expanding our current yard waste depot service in 2019 to a single-site that will provide a free drop-off service for residents operating throughout the growing season (April to November).

 Treecycle – Christmas Tree Recycling

-After the holidays, drop off your natural Christmas tree at any of our Treecycle depots.
-Be sure your tree has no decorations or tree bag.
-Trees will be composted at a local farm to be turned into nutrient-rich compost.
+After the holidays, drop off your real tree at one of our four free convenient Treecycle depot locations.
+Trees will be turned into nutrient-rich compost.

 Dates and Times

 Treecycle depots are now closed for the season.

 Be sure your tree has no decorations and is not in a disposal bag.